Adaptive MCMC for Generalized Method of Moments with Many Moment Conditions: Method

-In our framework, one might consider tuning $N^{*}$ adaptively based on the above criterion as well.
-However, we do not adopt such a strategy, because the criterion is not informative enough to pin down the optimal choice of $N^{*}$, as shown in the subsequent section.
+In our framework, one might consider tuning $N^{*}$ adaptively based on the above criterion.
+However, we do not adopt such a strategy, because the criterion is not informative enough to pin down the optimal choice of $N^{*}$, as the subsequent section shows.
 A default choice in this study is $N^{*}=0.6N$, that is, the median of \citeauthor{Lam2016}'s (2016) grid.
-As shown in the next section, simulated posteriors are not sensitive to $N^{*}$, as long as $N^{*}$ is within a moderate range.
+As the next section shows, simulated posteriors are not sensitive to $N^{*}$, as long as $N^{*}$ is within a moderate range.

-In frequentist GMM, \citet{Doran2006} suggest using principal components of a weighting matrix.
-From the author's experience, a strategy using the standard principal component analysis to estimate the weighting matrix does not work well for Bayesian GMM, which is not considered in this study.